 It seems that every type of tourism exists now, as you can almost have any experience you can dream of if you’re willing to pay for it.
 But when does it go too far?

-This is something I wasn’t really familiar with until I read an article about it recently.
+This is something I wasn’t familiar with until I read an article about it.
 But once I read up on it, I realized that I had participated in this type of tourism myself!
-It’s a broad topic and also slightly outside of the scope of my blog, but I wanted to expose my readers to the topic.
+It’s a broad topic, but I wanted to expose my readers to the topic.

 What is Wildlife Tourism?

-Simply put, wildlife tourism is interacting with wild animals either in their natural habitat or within controlled environments, such as tours where you can bathe with elephants.
-It also includes observing and photographing animals, interacting with animals in zoos or wildlife parks, and animal-riding.
-Hunting and safari trips are sometimes lumped into this category as well, but for the purposes of this post, I’m not including those today.
+Simply put, wildlife tourism is interacting with wild animals either in their natural habitat or within controlled environments, such as tours where you can bathe with elephants or swim with dolphins.
+It also includes observing and photographing animals, interacting with animals in zoos or wildlife parks, and animal riding.
+Hunting and safari trips are sometimes lumped into this category as well.

 This type of adventure travel can support the values of ecotourism and nature conservation programs.
-But it can be damaging if not done responsibly.
+But it is damaging if not done responsibly.

 A growing industry

 Wildlife tourism is one of the fastest-growing sectors of the tourism industry.
 It is often an important part of the economy in many countries.
-According to a 2005 book on Wildlife Tourism, “ecotourism generates as much as $20 billion in revenues each year.
-It is especially important to the economy of some lesser developed countries.”
+According to Statista, the global ecotourism industry was estimated at $172.4 billion in 2022.11 Economically, it is especially important to the economy of some developing countries.
 Wildlife tourism spans the globe and is happening on every continent.

 Good for economies – but is it good for wildlife?